floriannagl/Google-Takeout-Metadata/README.md

-# Google-Takeout-Metadata
+Google Takeout Metadata Date

-This code is only merging the 'phototimetaken' and 'creatontime'from the .json files to their image/video counterpart.
+This script is designed to merge the 'phototimetaken' and 'creationtime' fields from .json metadata files with their corresponding image or video files.

-I recently changed cloud provider and got rid of google photos.
-When downloading all my pictures from google takeout 'takeout.google.com' all the pictures came seperate metadata.
-It was important for me to have the original 'phototimetaken' and 'creatontime'.
-Merging these files by hand would have taken too long so I wanted to do it with code.
-Sice I have no experience in coding I used ChatGPT for 100% of the code.
+I recently changed cloud providers and decided to stop using Google Photos.
+When I downloaded all my pictures through Google Takeout (takeout.google.com), I noticed that the photos and videos were separated from their metadata.
+It was important for me to retain the original 'phototimetaken' and 'creationtime' values.
+Manually merging these files would have taken far too long, so I decided to automate the process.
+Since I have no prior coding experience, I relied entirely on ChatGPT to generate the script.

-What happens when you execute this script:
-First it promts you to choose all of the zip files that you want to have merged.
-Then it prompts you to choose a output folder.
-In this folder 3 seperate folders will be created: 'metadata_only', 'combined_files', 'no_metadata'.
-After selecting the output folder the zip files are being unziped.
-This may take some time and no status bar will show.
-As soon as the zip files are unziped the dates will be merged.
-In the terminal it will show every file it goes through.
-When finished a pop up window will appear.
-All the files who have a corresponding .json file will be in the 'combined_files' folder, all the metadata will be in the 'metadata_only' folder and all the files who dont have a corresponging .json file will be in the 'no_metadata' folder.
-All the original zip files are still there.
+When you run the script, it first prompts you to select the .zip files from Google Takeout that you want to process.
+Next, it asks you to choose an output folder.
+Within this folder, the script creates three separate subfolders: metadata_only, combined_files, and no_metadata.
+Once the output folder is selected, the script unzips the chosen .zip files.
+This step may take some time, and no progress bar will be displayed.
+After the files are unzipped, the metadata merging process begins, and the terminal will display the name of each file as it is processed.
+When the process is complete, a pop-up window will appear to indicate that the operation is finished.

+The files with corresponding .json metadata are placed in the combined_files folder.
+Metadata files themselves are stored in the metadata_only folder, and files without matching metadata are placed in the no_metadata folder.
+The original .zip files remain untouched and exactly as they were.

-I hope that this can help some people, if so I feel free to sent me an E-Mail to my public GitHub E-Mail: githubpublic.outpost377@passmail.net.
+I hope this script can be helpful to others.
+If it does help you or if you have any questions, feel free to email me at my public GitHub email address: githubpublic.outpost377@passmail.net.